 It is very important that the forensic expert witness must prepare to testify.
 Proficiency in their field is certainly a prerequisite for all who testify in court as an expert witness.
 However, preparing to testify is a process.
 I will share three tips on preparing to testify with you below.

-With the benefit of my 35 years experience, I believe that a good expert witness must also qualify as an expert in communicating clearly and persuasively on the witness stand.
+With the benefit of my 35 years of experience, I believe that a good expert witness must also qualify as an expert in communicating clearly and persuasively on the witness stand.
 In short, expertise in testifying is just as important as expertise in a particular field of knowledge.
 Here, then, are 4 tips for expert witnesses and the attorneys they work with.

 My goal is to present, explain, and illustrate my findings so that the average 12-year old can understand me.
 Juries are easily bored by technical jargon and obscure scientific concepts.
-I strive to be clear and concise, and to allow the natural enthusiasm I have for my area of expertise to show through.
-People love to learn about new things(though this flame is often extinguished by the time they graduate from high school.
+I strive to be clear and concise and to allow the natural enthusiasm I have for my area of expertise to show through.
+People love to learn about new things, though this flame is often extinguished by the time they graduate from high school.

 One of my favorite film directors, Stanley Kubrick, once said, “To be boring is the worst sin of all.”
 Our world is alive with facts and ideas, emotions, and events.
 Life is inherently interesting.
 Appearing as an expert witness should not give someone a license to put the jury to sleep.

 Conducting a mock trial is extremely valuable.
 I recently testified as a video forensic expert in one of the most complex cases of my career.
 We spent two days on a mock trial, with one lawyer doing direct and another cross.
 Over time, I was able to answer every question clearly and without hesitation, even those questions that challenged my findings and expertise.

 By the second day, we had arrived at a list of all the questions the prosecutor would be most likely to ask during cross-examination.
 At trial, the prosecution had only two questions for me, because we had already answered most of his questions on direct examination.